OfficialEcho95/simple_shell/README.md

-This is a simple shell project
+# This is a simple shell project using C